Vietnam.vn - Nền tảng quảng bá Việt Nam

 Kenyan police believe most of the bodies found in the Shakahola forest near the town of Malindi on the Indian Ocean belong to followers of Paul Nthenge Mackenzie, a taxi driver turned preacher who has been in police custody since April 14.

-He will face “terrorism” charges in the case that has rocked the East African nation.
+He is set to face “terrorism” charges in a case that has rocked the East African nation.

 The 50-year-old founder of Good News International Church surrendered on April 14.